mdeblaauw/ScalableLogoApplication/README.md

 # ScalableLogoApplication

 This serverless application is an implementation of my thesis work.
-Wherein is researched if a logo classifier can be prepared on any logo class with only five logo samples.
+Wherein was researched if a logo classifier can be prepared on any logo class with only five logo samples.
 To run this application a few prerequisites are needed:

 1. Install AWS CLI and configure your AWS account.